I need human help to enter verification code (office hours only)

 Accessibility, Health, and Safety at Gann Academy

-As we move into the High Holydays, we are focused on creating an experience that is both meaningful and safe for all members of our community, with the guiding principle of protecting the most vulnerable among us.
-First and foremost, we are a community and we take care of each other.
+Here at CDT, we are committed to creating a High Holydays experience that is both meaningful and safe for all members of our community, with the guiding principle of protecting the most vulnerable among us.
+First and foremost, we are a community that takes care of one another.

 Location

 All of our services will be held at Gann Academy.
-This year, our main services will be located in the dining hall, which has excellent ventilation, doors that can be opened to provide cross ventilation, and high ceilings.
-Childcare and our shorashim (roots) services will be held in classrooms, and children's services will be held in the Beit Midrash.
+Our main services will be located in the dining hall, which has excellent ventilation, doors that can be opened to provide cross ventilation, and high ceilings.
+Childcare and our tot services will be held in classrooms, and children's services will be held in the Beit Midrash.

 Accessibility